-Interest Rate in Angola averaged 36.50 percent from 2002 until 2022, reaching an all time high of 150 percent in February of 2002 and a record low of 8.75 percent in July of 2014.
+Interest Rate in Angola averaged 36.24 percent from 2002 until 2023, reaching an all time high of 150.00 percent in February of 2002 and a record low of 8.75 percent in July of 2014.
 This page provides the latest reported value for - Angola Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Angola Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.
+Angola Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

 Interest Rate in Angola is expected to be 18.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.